0 Items in Your Cart

 Industries & Professions /

-Environmental laws and regulations will continue to be passed, amended, and maintained.
+The U.S. Department of Labor (DOL) does not provide employment projections specifically for EPA special agents.
+However, the DOL does project that employment of police and detectives will grow 4 percent through 2024, slower than the average for all occupations.
+Despite this prediction, environmental laws and regulations will continue to be passed, amended, and maintained.
 Unfortunately, there will always be people out there looking for ways to save money and hassle by evading the laws.
 EPA special agents will continue to be needed to help prevent and enforce environmental laws and regulations.
-Competition for jobs will be keen, however, as this is a niche field and there are typically more applicants than there are jobs to fill.
-According to the U.S. Department of Labor, while job opportunities in most local police departments will be favorable in the next few years, average employment growth is expected for law enforcement positions within state and federal agencies through 2018.
-Some employment growth will be attributed to agents retiring from the field or advancing to other positions within the EPA.
+Competition for jobs will be keen, however, as this is a niche field (the EPA employs only a few hundred special agents) and there are typically many more applicants than there are jobs to fill—although some jobs will become available as agents retire or advance to other positions within the EPA.

 Vault partners with thousands of colleges, universities and academic institutions to provide students with FREE access to our premium content.
 To determine if your school is a partner, please enter your school email address below.

 Contact your Career Center, Alumni Officeand Library to find out more.

 Please select your institution

 to gain full access.

 Get networking tips and expert advice

 Software application developers...